replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-95-0}
 * Fixes an issue where the [namespace](/reference/custom-resource-helmchart#namespace) field in the HelmChart custom resource was not respected when [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) was set to `true`.

+### Known Issue {#known-issues-1-95-0}

+There is a known issue in the app manager v1.95.0 that causes application upgrades to fail for Helm charts that are deployed using the native Helm installation method.
+For more information about native Helm, see [How Replicated Deploys Helm Charts](/vendor/helm-overview#how-replicated-deploys-helm-charts) in _About Packaging with Helm_.

+The upgrade failure occurs for a Helm chart when the following conditions are met:
+- The Helm chart in the application has been installed previously using the app manager v1.94.2 or earlier.
+- In the HelmChart custom resource for the Helm chart:
+  - `useHelmInstall` is set to `true`.
+See [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) in _HelmChart_.
+  - `namespace` is set to a value different than the namespace where the app manager is installed.
+See [namespace](/reference/custom-resource-helmchart#namespace) in _HelmChart_.

+To avoid this known issue, Replicated recommends that you do not upgrade to v1.95.0.
+To work around this issue in v1.95.0, manually uninstall the affected Helm chart using the Helm CLI, and then redeploy the application using the app manager.
+See [Helm Uninstall](https://helm.sh/docs/helm/helm_uninstall/) in the Helm documentation.

 ## 1.94.2